Skip to main content Skip to accessibility

 • where we are required to provide statistical information about a group of people, although your data will be anonymised to protect your identity

-Public Health will not publish any of your sensitive personal information unless there is a requirement for us to do so to carry out our statutory functions.
+We will not publish any of your sensitive personal information unless there is a requirement for us to do so to carry out our statutory functions.

-How long do we store the information about you?
+How long we store your information

 Statistical information usually relates to a particular point in time so does not need to be updated.

-Where do we store the information about you?
+Where we store your information

 Government of Jersey systems store data in Jersey, the UK, and the European Union.
 The UK has been granted adequacy status by the European Commission and personal data stored there will be protected to the same standards as personal data held in Jersey and the EU.